LucaBongiorni/jellyfish/README.md

 system calls and OpenCL to interact with gpu.
 Code currently supports Nvidia and AMD graphics cards.

 Advantages of gpu stored memory:
-Hardly any memory analysis tools if not any.
+No gpu malware analysis tools available on web.
 Can snoop on cpu host memory via DMA. gpu can be used for fast/swift mathematical calculations like xor'ing or parsing.